Mathematics and Statistics

 |About the course||

 Our Mathematics and Statistics courses include compulsory training in a range of statistical techniques, using the latest professional tools and software.
+The standard BSc and MMath courses are accredited by the Royal Statistical Society, which shows that our students graduate with the skills they need for a career in statistics.
 You'll start by learning the theory of probability, and its applications, and begin to study statistical inference.
 You'll also build on your existing mathematics knowledge by covering a range of pure and applied mathematics topics, and learn how to conduct a mathematical investigation as part of a group while you develop your computing and writing skills.

 In second year, you'll learn how to apply statistical techniques to increasingly complex problems.
 You'll do more on statistical inference, as well as probability modelling, differential equations, and computing and simulation.
 You'll can also study mechanics and fluids, and how the tools of mathematics and statistics can be applied to real-world problems.